AbsaOSS/vcxagencynode/vcxagency-artillery/README.md

 #### Configure artillery.yaml
 * Set 'config/target' to actual Angecy-url
+* Tip: You should select proper config/phases/maxVusers to limit loader-CPU<100% for valid load-test

 #### Configure test-config.json
 * TestName: Test wallets will have this prefix string (ex, TestName-Alice-0000)